yoasif/yoasif.github.io/_posts/2025-11-20-mozilla-support-update-end-of-japanese-community-mozilla-doubles-down-on-ai.markdown

 Mozilla weirdly says the reason for this is that it serves as a "safety net".

 Personally, I don't quite understand the safety net that doesn't provide safety.
 This sounds a bit like jumping out of a plane without checking your parachute first.
-Sure, it might be fine, but are you going to risk your life to that?
+Sure, it might be fine, but are you going to risk your data to that?
+I guess non-American Firefox users are about to find out.

 ### Bonus Takeaway